 DR. BRENDA T. THOMPSON

-Brenda Taggart Thompson received a Doctorate of Philosophy in Clinical Psychology from Saint Louis University in 1980.
-She was an Assistant Professor at Morehouse College in the Department of Psychology for seven years, before focusing on child and adolescent mental health, first as a Clinical Psychologist then as a School psychologist.
+Dr. Brenda T. Thompson received a Doctorate of Philosophy in Clinical Psychology from Saint Louis University in 1980.
+She was an Assistant Professor at Morehouse College in the Department of Psychology for several years, before focusing on child and adolescent mental health, first as a clinical psychologist, then as a School psychologist.

-Dr. Thompson shares a passion for collection African-American art with her husband Larry D. Thompson and they have amassed a remarkable collection since 1980.
+Dr. Thompson shares a passion for collecting African American art with her husband, Larry D. Thompson, and they have amassed a remarkable collection since 1980.
 A 2008 show containing selections from their collection was hosted by the David C. Driskell Center in Maryland.

-Dr. Thompson has two sons and lives with her husband in Greenwich, Connecticut.
+Dr. Thompson has two sons and lives with her husband in Sea Island, Georgia.